pcengines/apu_gpio_lib/README.md

     * `./simswap`   - shows current pin state
     * `./simswap 1` - sets the simswap pin value to 1
     * `./simswap 0` - sets the simswap pin value to 0
+* `apu2_gpiod` - a daemon that is only built on OpenBSD to be run from rc.securelevel to control the LEDs

 Library API
 -----------